-The new Act on the recruitment subsidy trial is scheduled to enter into force on 1 March 2022, after which the trial will begin.
+The new Act on the recruitment subsidy trial will enter into force on 1 March 2022, after which the trial will begin.
 The trial is set to run until 31 December 2023, with evaluation of the results to begin in spring 2024.

 The trial is intended for sole traders and other businesses that employ only self-employed persons.
 The target group for the trial are companies which

 • have not employed outside labour for a period of 12 months preceding the time of selecting the target group

 • have net sales of at least 15,000 euros and no more than 1 million euros in 2021

 However, a company is excluded from the trial if it

 • has tax debts entered in the tax debt register or has neglected the duty to file tax returns, or

 • has been declared bankrupt or filed for bankruptcy.